bebehei/condecht/README.md

 * -U	| Update Configfiles

 OPTIONs:
-  * -b --backup					| save the config-file of the destination (overwrites values, specified in the condecht-config)
   * -a --config $file		| take $file as alternative config-file for condecht
   *    --check					| check the config-file of condecht for errors (missing files, etc)
   * -h --help						| print help and exit